 With the PO in your hand, you can inquiry with higher bargaining power, the intent to purchase from your manufacturers.

 At this stage, you can get in contact with a lending institution and specify all the funding requirements.
 Purchase order financing is made possible because your buyer is a well known and reputable company.
 Thus, implying that the buyer will honour the commitment.
-The are two types of Purchase Order: revocable and irrevocable. (more information to be linked at the bottom of the page).

 The financing lender reviews your application process and set up a credit limit.
 Once the credit check and the due diligence is confirmed, the purchase order financing company will provide the financing options available.